 How to Incorporate Other Seeds in Sourdough Discard Seeded Crackers

-While flax, sesame, and poppy seeds are neutral and balanced choices, other seeds can also be used to create different textures and flavors depending on how you plan to serve the crackers.
+Flax, sesame, and poppy seeds are neutral and balanced choices.
+Other seeds can also be used to create different textures and flavors.
+This depends on how you plan to serve the crackers.

 When to Use Which Seeds?

-You can create seeded sourdough crackers that match your favorite toppings, whether a delicate blue cheese, a bright herbed spread, or a simple drizzle of honey by experimenting with different seed combinations.
+You can create seeded sourdough crackers that match your favorite toppings.
+A delicate blue cheese, a bright herbed spread, or a simple drizzle of honey is what I went with.
+Experiment with different seed combinations.

 Advice for How to Get Crispy Seeded Sourdough Crackers Crispy